beyond9thousand/meta/guides/software.md

 ==- AlternativeTo [!badge variant="info" text="Suggested"]

-AlternativeTo is a website that lists and sorts alternatives to web-based software, desktop computer software, and mobile apps based on various criteria such as number of likes, reviews from registered users, and so on.
+- Lists and sorts alternatives to web-based softwares, desktop & mobile apps
+- Filter results by platform, license and feature type
+- Displays community feedback for detailed analysis

 !!!success
 AlternativeTo is an **extremely** invaluable tool.
-It is strengthened by community suggestions.
+It is sourced and constantly reviewed by the community.
 This in turn makes the information provided on the website very descriptive and up to date.
 !!!

 [!ref Link](https://alternativeto.net/)